hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 ![20240909-151944]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-151944.png){: .align-center}

 This slide outlines my presentation.
-I'll begin with an introduction to our work, followed by an explanation of the background on net topology structures.
+I'll begin with an introduction to our work.
+And then I will explain the background on net topology structures.
 Then, I'll describe our proposed methodology and experimental results.
 Finally, I'll summarize the key points of this talk.